openstack-archive/murano/doc/source/admin/appdev-guide/use_cases.rst

 ----------------------
 Suppose, you have powerful load-balancer on a real server.
 And you want to run the application on an OpenStack VM.
 Murano can set up new applications to be managed by that external load-balancer (LB).
-Let’s go into more details.
+Let's go into more details.

 To implement this case the following apps are used: